pbuckner/x-plane_plugins/XPython/docs/source/development/modules/display_window.rst

 .. py:function:: setWindowTitle(windowID, title)

  Sets the name for a window.

+ :param windowID: Window to modify
+ :type windowID: :data:`XPLMWindowID`
+ :param title: New window title
+ :type title: str
+ :return: None

  This only applies to windows that opted-in to styling as an X-Plane 11 floating window (i.e., with styling mode :data:`xplm_WindowDecorationRoundRectangle`) when they were created using :func:`XPLMCreateWindowEx`.